saltict/availproject.github.io/docs/about/identity.md

 Determine the bond amounts via the chain's interface by doing the following:

 1. Navigate to the "Developer" menu on the navbar and select "Chain state."
-2. Under the "Constants" tab, choose "identity" from the "selected constant query" menu to view the `basicDeposit: u128` value.
+2. Under the "Constants" tab, choose `identity` from the "selected constant query" menu.
+The `basicDeposit: u128` parameter will be the default.
 3. To add constants to the view, click the "plus" ("+") icon.

-Remember, each information field is limited to 32 bytes.
+Each information field is limited to 32 bytes.
 Use a [<ins>UTF8 to bytes converter</ins>](https://onlinetools.com/utf8/convert-utf8-to-bytes) when manually entering data through the [<ins>Extrinsics UI</ins>](https://goldberg.avail.tools/#/extrinsics).

 ## Set Your On-Chain Identity